Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-# Quality validation and final integration
+# Quality validation and final integration for data processing

 workflow.add_edge("branch_merger", "quality_validator")